Date of Award

 Scholarly Commons Citation

 Schlee, Keith L., "Parameter Estimation of Spacecraft Fuel Slosh Using Pendulum Analogs" (2006).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 181.